 As a beginner or someone who may not use a kayak as heavily as someone who spends every weekend paddling, an inflatable kayak has numerous advantages.
 First and foremost, it’s convenient to store or transport which means that those who may not have constant access to a body of water or the available time to kayak frequently can easily place it on a shelf and keep it out of the way.
 It’s also an ideal option for families who will only use their kayak on vacations.

 There are many types of kayaks for beginners but those learning to kayak with a friend, family member or partner may opt to purchase a tandem kayak instead of a single-seater.
 There are a few advantages to buying a tandem kayak.
-For instance, a larger sized tandem kayak allows for more storage.
+For instance, a larger-sized tandem kayak allows for more storage.
 However, one challenge is that the increased weight of a tandem kayak makes it more difficult to recover when capsizing.

 The best type of kayak for beginners may be a tandem kayak if you’re planning on kayaking with a partner frequently on calm and contained waters, such as:

 Kayak Sizing — What Size Kayak Should I Buy?

-1. How Important Is Speed?
+1. How Important Is Kayak Speed?

-2. How Important Is Maneuverability?
+2. How Important Is Kayak Maneuverability?